nextg-wireless/training-5g/docs/source/index.rst

     Observe that when the user connects, it reports information such as the IP address (10.0.0.2) and the RSRP (Reference Signal Received Power).

+A base station can have multiple cells which are tied to antennas pointing in different directions.
+These cells can operate in different frequencies and traffic can be scheduled differently between them.
+When the user starts, it scans the spectrum for cells that it can connect to.
+A cell can host multiple users, and as such, we prefer to start the base station first and then any users afterwards.

 .. _exch_trf:

 Exchange traffic between Network and UE
 ---------------------------------------

+We can exchange both downlink and uplink traffic in our network.
+Downlink refers to communications from the nodeB to the UE, while uplink is communications from UE to nodeB.

 Streaming Traffic using Ping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~